Fire vs Water

 On average, 3 grams of mercury is present in a human body.
 The most notable source is from dental amalgams but also from bio-accumulation such as the trace amounts used as preservatives in most pharmaceuticals.

 During a fire cremation, the incineration process vaporizes the mercury and sends it into the atmosphere along with other pollutants.
 The benefit of water cremation is that it is a non-combustive process meaning that the mercury is not vaporized.
 Following the process, all medical metals are retrievable and recyclable.

 Fire cremation’s annual toxic impact on the United States: 7,761,600,000 cubic feet of natural gas is consumed and 8500 lbs. of mercury is vaporized.
 These figures continue to grow every year.

-Over the past 8 years, 13 states have authorized alkaline hydrolysis as an approved method for funerary practitioners.
-These states include Colorado, Florida, Georgia, Idaho, Illinois, Kansas, Maine, Maryland, Minnesota, Missouri, Oregon, Vermont, and Wyoming.
+Over the past 8 years, 21 states have authorized water cremation as an approved method for funerary practitioners.
+These states include Alabama, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Kansas, Maine, Maryland, Michigan, Minnesota, Missouri, Nevada, North Carolina, Oregon, Utah, Vermont, Washington and Wyoming.

 There are anti-crematory activist groups in more than half of the U.S. states who are successfully opposing fire by combatting the installation of new flame-based crematories.

 When people refer to ashes, what they are actually referring to are the processed bone fragments remaining after either a fire or a water based cremation process.
 Whether one is cremated by fire or by water, ashes are still returned to the family.